 where N is the number of cycles required to access the memory, which depends on the latency of the memory and the frequency of the processor.
-For a uniform memory latency, the WCEC can be easily be converted into the WCET by dividing by the frequency.
-This frequency model can accurately model the actual WCET, because it separates the WCEC into components, one that scales and one that does not scale with processor frequency.
+For a simple pipeline, the WCEC can be easily be converted into the WCET by dividing by the frequency.
+This frequency model can accurately model the actual WCET because it separates the WCEC into components, one that scales and one that does not scale with processor frequency.

 The following examples are presented to show that the parametric model can capture the effects of different sequences of instructions in a task.
 Only sequences that contain data or instruction cache misses are of concern since they are affected during frequency scaling.
-A sequence of instructions without
+A sequence of instructions without any cache misses can be captured exclusively by the i component and represents a trivial example of our parametric model.
+For the following examples, let N = 10, as shown in the figures below.
+We assume separate instruction and data caches and frequency scaling under our model with an arbitrary simple in-order pipeline.